biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  * Elliott, M.J., Knerr, N.J. and Schmidt-Lebuhn, A.N. (in press) Choice between phylogram and chronogram can have a dramatic impact on the location of phylogenetic diversity hotspots.
+[Journal of Biogeography](https://doi.org/10.1111/jbi.13399).

   * Link-Pérez, M.A. and Laffan, S.W. (in press) Fern and lycophyte diversity in the Pacific Northwest: Patterns and predictors.
 [Journal of Systematics and Evolution](https://doi.org/10.1111/jse.12430).

   * Crouch, N.M.A., Capurucho, J.M.G., Hackett, S.J. and Bates, J.M. (in press) Evaluating the contribution of dispersal to community structure in Neotropical passerine birds.
 [Ecography](https://doi.org/10.1111/ecog.03927).